-- (vi) the procedures proposed for the well operation. - (5) Where an operator proposes to suspend or abandon a completion interval in a development well, the operator shall submit the following information with an application for approval for a well operation: - (a) the production rates and the corresponding fluid ratios or injection rates; - (b) the shut-in wellhead pressure; - (c) the bottomhole pressure and production characteristics of adjacent wells; and - (d) an assessment of the effect of the proposed well operation on ultimate recovery. - (6) In addition to the requirements of subsection (5), where an operator requests the approval of the chief conservation officer to abandon a zone or well, the operator shall submit to the chief conservation officer - (a) a report setting out - (i) the amount of oil and gas recovered from the well located in the pool, and - (ii) an estimate of the amount of gas-in-place and oil-in-place remaining in the pool in which the well is located; and - (b) documentation that demonstrates that - (i) production from the well can no longer be economically maintained, - (ii) alternative recovery methods have been thoroughly evaluated, and - (iii) alternative uses for the well have been evaluated. - (7) The chiefs shall approve the application for approval for a well operation and any amendments to the approval where the operation will be conducted in a safe manner and will not cause waste. - (8) An operator shall ensure that a copy of the approval for a well operation is posted at the production installation, mobile offshore drilling unit or vessel. - (9) Where a well operation cannot be completed in accordance with the approval, the operator shall - (a) leave the well in as secure a condition as is practicable;
+(5) Where an operator proposes to suspend or abandon a completion interval in a development well, the operator shall submit the following information with an application for approval for a well operation: (a) the production rates and the corresponding fluid ratios or injection rates; (b) the shut-in wellhead pressure; (c) the bottomhole pressure and production characteristics of adjacent wells; and (d) an assessment of the effect of the proposed well operation on ultimate recovery.

+(6) In addition to the requirements of subsection (5), where an operator requests the approval of the Chief Conservation Officer to abandon a zone or well, the operator shall submit to the Chief Conservation Officer (a) a report setting out (i) the amount of oil and gas recovered from the well located in the pool, and (ii) an estimate of the amount of gas-in-place and oil-in-place remaining in the pool in which the well is located; and (b) documentation that demonstrates that (i) production from the well can no longer be economically maintained, (ii) alternative recovery methods have been thoroughly evaluated, and (iii) alternative uses for the well have been evaluated.

-- (b) inform the chiefs that the well operation cannot be conducted in accordance with the approval; and - (c) complete the well operation in accordance with a revised approval for a well operation. - (10) Where immediate action must be taken to avoid losing control of a well, that action may be taken without the prior consent of the chiefs. - (11) Where well operations are conducted under subsection (10), the operator shall inform the chiefs immediately and shall submit information describing the well operation as soon as possible in accordance with subsection (4). - (12) When a conservation officer requests to be informed by the operator of the time the operator intends to conduct the well operation for which approval for a well operation has been granted, the operator shall inform the conservation officer of that time at least 48 hours before that time.
+(7) The Chiefs shall approve the application for approval for a well operation and any amendments to the approval where the operation will be conducted in a safe manner and will not cause waste.(8) An operator shall ensure that a copy of the approval for a well operation is posted at the production installation, mobile offshore drilling unit or vessel.
+(9) Where a well operation cannot be completed in accordance with the approval, the operator shall(a) leave the well in as secure a condition as is practicable; (b) inform the Chiefs that the well operation cannot be conducted in accordance with the approval; and (c) complete the well operation in accordance with a revised approval for a well operation.
+(10) Where immediate action must be taken to avoid losing control of a well, such action may be taken without the prior consent of the Chiefs.
+(11) Where well operations are conducted pursuant to subsection (10), the operator shall inform the Chiefs forthwith and shall submit information describing the well operation as soon as possible in accordance with subsection (4).
+(12) When a conservation officer requests to be informed by the operator of the time the operator intends to conduct the well operation for which approval for a well operation has been granted, the operator shall inform the conservation officer of that time at least 48 hours before that time.
+Precautions 19.
+(1) An operator shall ensure that, during any well operation, two pressure-containing barriers are in place.
+(2) An operator shall test the christmas tree, production casing and tubing string to the maximum pressure to which it is likely to be subjected after initial installation and after every workover.
+(3) An operator shall ensure that the maximum injection pressure used during any well operation does not exceed the lesser of (a) the burst pressure of the weakest joint in the casing or tubing used for injection; and (b) the rated working pressure of the christmas tree and wellhead.